 Cybersecurity, Sustainability, and Inclusivity.

 You will learn how these issues are affecting your bottom line, brand image, and ability to attract and retain workers, and how to protect your organization from unplanned disruptions.
-Each session will have expert guest speakers, interactive exercises, resources to take home, and networking.
+Each session will have expert guest speakers, interactive exercises, and networking.
 Resiliency Academy brings together small businesses, non-profits, and community leaders working toward a resilient future.

-The Academy is free to attend and lunch is included, but registration is required.
+The Academy is free to attend with breakfast and lunch included, but registration is required.
 Join us for one, two, or all three sessions.

 Resiliency planning is not strictly about emergency operations and continuity plans.
 Building long term resilience is far more encompassing.
 It's about making your business or organization stronger, more well-rounded, interesting to a diverse clientele, and sustainable in the face of change and disruption.